jncraton/specialagent/readme.md

 >
 > [Russel & Norvig, 1995](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach)

 Designed with educational use in mind, this agent harness is intentionally only a few hundred lines of readable, dependency-free Python.
+It acts on its environment by running shell commands and receives output of those commands as percepts to drive subsequent actions.

 ![Agent Diagram](https://upload.wikimedia.org/wikipedia/commons/3/3f/IntelligentAgent-SimpleReflex.png)